 What they’re trying to do is keep you around so they can pressure you into buying a car, pure and simple.

 The solution here is just as basic: Give them a spare key to your car so you always have access to your vehicle.
 If your car is magically blocked in so you can’t get out, don’t be afraid to be straightforward about leaving.

 “If they block you in or lose your keys, they are totally unscrupulous and you want nothing further to do with them,” Mike says.
 “Go somewhere else.”

-Driving it Home: How You Can Protect Yourself From These 8 Sneaky Tactics That Car Salesman Use
+Bottom Line: How You Can Protect Yourself from Sneaky Tactics That Car Salesman Use

 Buying a car from a dealership really is like a boxing match.
 You’ve got to know your opponent ahead of time.
 Verify that a car is in stock and make sure the price is what it is before you even step out the door to drive to the dealership.